Can-Do Guides for Stakeholders (Updated May 8, 2019)

-The Open Door Collective (ODC) Labor and Workforce Development Issues Group is developing a series of “Can-Do” Guides aimed at various stakeholders (e.g., employers, labor unions, prisoner re-entry agencies, universities, and others).
+The Open Door Collective (ODC) Labor and Workforce Development Issues Group is developing a series of “Can-Do” Guides aimed at various stakeholders (e.g.,supporters of public health and environmental sustainability, employers, labor unions, prisoner re-entry agencies, universities, and others).

-Each guide explains why adult basic skills are important for the individuals with whom that stakeholder works (e.g., employees, union members, former inmates) and how that stakeholder can work with adult basic education providers to strengthen and expand basic skills development services in their community and state.
+Each guide explains why adult basic skills are important for the individuals with whom that stakeholder works (e.g., individuals impacted by health or environmental issues, employees, union members, former inmates) and how that stakeholder can work with adult basic education providers to strengthen and expand basic skills development services in their community and state.
 ODC encourages users of this web page to read the guides, download them, and adapt the information and guides in their communications with various stakeholder groups.

 The guides are based on experience and research in collaborative efforts with various stakeholder groups and are in keeping with ODC’s goal of strengthening and expanding adult basic skills services through informed, creative collaboration.